geoserver/geoserver.github.io/_posts/2025-12-30-cite-sponsorship-opportunity.md

 <img src="/img/posts/2.28/cite-sponsorship-opening.png" alt="CITE Sponsorship Opening" style="display:block; margin-left:auto; margin-right:auto; width:100%;"/>

 This certification process is an annual expense of around $1000 USD, and we will require sponsorship for 2026 to maintain certified status.
-GeoServer implements a number of different standards, each one of which costs $150 USD to cerftify each year.
-The $150 certification cost makes use of an agreed on rate offered to the Open Source Geospatial Foudnation as a not-for-profit organization.
+GeoServer implements a number of different standards, each one of which costs $150 USD to certify each year.
+The $150 certification cost makes use of an agreed on rate offered to the Open Source Geospatial Foundation as a not-for-profit organization.
 The approximate $1000 USD expense will increase slightly as we gradually adopt additional OGC API standards into the application.

 ### CITE 2026 Sponsorship Opportunity

 OGC CITE Certification is important for two reasons:

-* Provides a source of black-box testing ensuring that each GeoServer release behaves as intended.
+* Provides an independent source of black-box testing ensuring that each GeoServer release behaves as intended.
 * Provides a logo and visibility for the project helping to promote the use of open standards.

-In addition to CITE certfication offering value for the project, sponsoring can provide excellent visibility for potential sponsors, with your logo appearing on the GeoServer home page, and in presentations when each standard is mentioned.
+In addition to CITE certification offering value for the project, sponsoring can provide excellent visibility for potential sponsors, with your logo appearing on the GeoServer home page, and in presentations when each standard is mentioned.